- Organisation & People

 This PhD course gives participants an opportunity to intensively engage with some of the major foundational movements in critical social theory, so that they can continue to explore contemporary expansions of those movements in their own research.
 It is organized as an intensive discussion seminar over the course of four weeks (with two 3-hour sessions/week).
-With different specialized teachers for each session, from the chair groups RSO, SDC, GEO, SCH and beyond.

 After successful completion of this course, participants are expected to be able to:

 Critical social theoretical perspectives are a well-established and essential part of academic debate.
 For researchers entering into these debates, it is necessary to have at least basic understandings of many branches of theory, both to effectively carry out new research and to recognize subtle references to specific theories while engaging in dialogue with international audiences.
 Moreover, theoretical development is a cumulative process: as new theories come to the fore, they build on historical waves of previous development.
 To engage with new developments, it is therefore vital to have working knowledge of what preceded them.

 This course intends to help researchers situate themselves in relation to different interpretations and lineages of major theoretical perspectives.
 The main objective is to give participants a brief opportunity to engage with some of the major foundational movements in critical social theory, so that they can continue to explore different expansions of those movements in their own research.
 To do so, the course is organised as an intensive discussion seminar over the course of four weeks, exploring 7 core theoretical topics.
 Each seminar will have its own set of required readings, which include both foundational literature and new research perspectives.
 Completing these readings is necessary for all students to contribute to discussion during the seminar meeting.
 These readings will require a substantial time commitment outside of the meeting hours, so participants will need to budget time accordingly in order to fully participate in the course.

 |Course Frequency||Every year|